yw3913/prediction-category5-hurricane/README.md

 - Ocean Data: Standard meteorological data from National Data Buoy Center

 ## Data Processing
-### Hurricane Data
 To explore the historical hurricane data, the project visualized the data and calculated the average original location of hurricane for each year.
-After that, distinguished the year for Strong El Niño and Strong La Niño
+After that, distinguished the year for Strong El Niño, Strong La Niño, and normal years to select the sutiable weather data from National Buoy Center.